schreiber-lab/reflectorch/paper/paper.md

 # Related Work

-There are several well-established packages designed for the classical analysis of X-ray and neutron reflectivity data such as `GenX` and `refnx`, as well as some newer ones such as `easyreflectometry`.
-While several machine learning approaches pertaining to X-ray or neutron reflectometry have been proposed in various publications, `mlreflect` is the only other properly packaged and documented software.
-Also previously developed in our research group, `mlreflect` is Python package using the Tensorflow deep learning framework and has limited functionality compared to `reflectorch`.
+There are several well-established packages designed for the classical analysis of X-ray and neutron reflectivity data such as `GenX` [@GlaviGenX], `refnx` [@NelsonRefnx] and `refl1d` [@Maranville2020].
+While several machine learning approaches pertaining to X-ray or neutron reflectometry have been proposed in various publications, `mlreflect` [@Greco2022Neural] is the only other properly packaged and documented software.
+Previously developed in our research group, `mlreflect` is built in the Tensorflow deep learning framework and has limited functionality compared to `reflectorch`.
+Still, it has been successfully adopted for usage by people in the scattering community such as in the publication [@Schumi-Marecek2024].

 <!-- # Mathematics